AlaskaDHSS/RFP-ARIES-AutomatedRenewals/Attachment 11 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 #### Requirement

-> If a federal grant was used for this solution, the federal government
+> If federal funds are used for this solution, the federal government
 > reserves a royalty-free, non-exclusive, and irrevocable license to
 > reproduce, publish, or otherwise use, and to authorize others to use,
 > for federal government purposes, the copyright in any work developed